30440r/Macmoji/README.md

 *(This macro was created and tested using version 6.
 It has not been tested with other versions.)*

-### Alfred Version
+### Alfred Version (Deprecated)

-If you'd prefer to import these shortcuts with Alfred as Snippets just drag the `.alfredsnippets` into Alfred's Snippet preferences!
+[There used to be a alfredsnippet for installing Macmoji](https://github.com/30440r/Macmoji/blob/master/) but it was too hard for me to maintain and test

 ### Install Script (Deprecated)

 [There used to be a CLI for installing Macmoji](https://github.com/30440r/Macmoji/blob/master/scripts/macmoji) but it was brittle and tended to break with every other Mac OS version.
 It doesn't work on Big Sur and Monterey, but the drag/drop installation still works quite well so that is the only way to install it on Big Sur and/or Monterey at this time!

 ## FAQ